Irvingouj/irving-s-blog/content/posts/coding/rust-tutorial/borrow-checking.md

 draft = false
 +++

 The Borrow Checker has always been the #1 enemy for programmers who are trying to learn Rust for the first time.
-In this post, I am going to provide a simple mental model to understand its usage and explain some concepts that are specific to Rust.
+In this post, I will provide a simple mental model to understand its usage and explain some concepts that are specific to Rust.

 This article assumes that the audience has basic programming knowledge, including experience with C/C++ pointer and reference manipulations.